nerves-web-kiosk/kiosk_system_rpi3/README.md

 See the [example project](https://github.com/LeToteTeam/kiosk_system_rpi3/tree/master/example) for more info

-## Building

-Building this image require running under docker.
-If you are compiling locally, your instance of docker will need to have at least 8gb of ram assigned to it.

 ## Built-in WiFi Firmware

 WiFi modules almost always require proprietary firmware to be loaded for them to work.
 The